 Each session is chaired by the President and features 15 philosophers representing a wide variety of philosophical backgrounds.
 Whilst the Society is proud to showcase the best of British philosophy, each programme features speakers invited from abroad.

-The topics covered for the 2018-19 programme include: ancient philosophy, metaphysics, philosophy of mind, philosophy of language, Kantian philosophy, philosophy of action, political philosophy, continental philosophy, ethics, the philosophy of sex and gender, history of philosophy, and epistemology.
+The topics covered for this year’s programme include: ancient philosophy, metaphysics, philosophy of mind, philosophy of language, Kantian philosophy, philosophy of action, political philosophy, continental philosophy, ethics, the philosophy of sex and gender, history of philosophy, and epistemology.